yuantangliang/MobileNet-v2-Mxnet/README.md

 `python mobile_v2_eval.py `

-Expected Outputs,the output is different from caffe version, it could be cause by different in proprocess:
+Expected Outputs,the output is different from caffe version, it could be cause by difference in proprocess:

 ```
 (0.38443729, "'n02124075 Egyptian cat'")